Petersburg, Virginia: Petersburg's Free Black Community

 Petersburg Blacks established the First Baptist (1774) and Gillfield Baptist Church (1797), the first and second oldest black congregations in the city and two of the oldest in the nation.
 These black churches were the first Baptist churches established in Petersburg.
 The Gillfield Baptist Church obtained title to its land in 1818 and in 1859 completed a $7000 brick structure; the Petersburg African Baptist Church also owned its own sanctuary and the community also organized burial and other benevolent societies.

 Many free blacks in Virginia migrated to the growing urban community, despite increasing legislative restrictions.
-Until 1860 Petersburg was a majority African American city, although the enslaved population had few legal rights.
+Until 1860 Petersburg was a majority black American city, although the enslaved population had few legal rights.
 Between 1850 and 1860, Petersburg's free black community increased 24%, although industrial growth fueled an even greater increase in the white population.
 Of the 18,366 people counted in Petersburg by federal census takers in 1860, 9,342 were white, 5,680 were slaves, and 3,244 free blacks.
 Thus in 1860, nearly 26% of all free persons were black, the highest proportion in any Southern city.
 Free Black men worked as tobacco twisters, in iron foundries, and as draymen, boatmen and cabdrivers, or in the skilled trades of mason, wheelwright, coopers and blacksmiths.
 Free Black women worked in tobacco factories as stemmers, or as washerwomen or seamstresses or laborers.
 Plantation owners also brought slaves for hire into the city.
 As in many other upper South cities, many white households had slaves, but more than 40% were enslaving just one servant.

 Pocahontas Island (actually usually a peninsula on the north shore of the Appomattox River) became the area's free black residential area.
 With access to waterways and a population sympathetic to refugee slaves, this neighborhood was an important site on the Underground Railroad.